rage/java-programming/data/week3/1-discovering-errors.md

 ```

 When a program is executed multiple times with appropriate inputs the hidden error is often found.
 Coming up with relevant inputs is a skill in its own right.
 It's essential to test the so-called corner cases, i.e., circumstances where the program execution could be exceptional.
 An example scenario would be one where the user does not enter a single acceptable value or enters zeros or very large values.

+## Using the Debugger
+A second way in which you can find errors (bugs) in your programs is by using the `debugger` that is available within IntelliJ.
+The debugger allows you to stop the execution of the program by means of breakpoints and to walk through the code line-by-line.
+This allows you to follow the flow of execution of the program and to inspect the values that different variables take in various steps of the program.

+Breakpoints can be added by clicking next to the line number of the line of code, just left of the window in which the actual code is shown.
+You can also add `ctrl+F8` to add a breakpoint to a line, when your cursor is currently on that line.
+To access the debugging tool, you have to run the program in debug mode.
+You can again do this by going to the green triangle symbol, that you have also used for running your code so far, but now select `Debug ...` instead of `Run ...`.
+You will now notice that your program stops at the first breakpoint and that an additional window shows up at the bottom of your screen.
+This new window also allows you to step through the code, which can also be done by using the `F8` key.